niklasHagner/mma-rankings/README.md

 ## Known issues
 * For a regular UFC event, Wikipedia has a table of fights.
 For an upcoming minor events sometimes it's just a bullet list - this repo doesn't even attempt to parse that list as it's not structured enough.
 * The googleImageSearch fetch requests can fail and the exception isn't handled.
 They're called via `getInfoAndFightersFromSingleEvent -> fetchArrayOfFighters -> scrapeFighterData -> findImagesForFighter`

+# Scripts / Maintenance / Regular update jobs

+* Check 'Latest rankings' date on bottom of page, and run `npm run scrapeLatestRankings` if it's out of date.
+This saves data to `/data/mmaStats.json`

+* First run `scrapeListOfFighters.js` in a debugger (or `npm run scrapeListOfFighters`) - this will scrape 6 fighters, then wait a while (to avoid getting rate-limited)

+* To update fighter records based on recent events, first run run `scrapeLatestEvents.bash` which stores files in `data/past-events`.
+Then run `updateFightersFromPastEvents.js` which is configured to run entirely on local files.